chook81/microsoft-graph-docs/synchronization/api-reference/beta/api/synchronization_synchronziationtemplate_list.md

 ### Response

-If successful, this method returns a `200 OK` response code and collection of [synchronizationTemplate](../resources/synchronization_template.md) objects in the response body.
+If successful, this method returns a `200 OK` response code and acollection of [synchronizationTemplate](../resources/synchronization_template.md) objects in the response body.

 ### Example